Small Beast, Unaligned

 How to run Blood Hawk

 A blood hawk on the party's side is a ranger's companion, a scout's trained bird, a druid's recurring wild shape target, or one bird inside a falconer NPC's mews who agrees to lend it for a job.
-The framing has to acknowledge that this is a beast with no real attack on the sheet: the bird is a tool for reach, not a damage dealer.
+The framing has to acknowledge that this is a beast with limited combat impact: the bird is a tool for reach and reconnaissance, not a damage dealer.
 Anyone who tries to send it into a fight against humanoid adversaries is going to lose it.

-What the bird is good at is the 60 ft. fly speed and passive 16 Perception.
+What the bird is good at is the 60 ft. fly speed and Passive 16 Perception.
 Send it ahead to spot a campsite, count the bandits behind a ridge, watch a balcony for movement, or carry a small message tied to its leg.
-A ranger can use the Beast Master rules (or DM equivalent) to issue commands, but even as a non-companion the bird responds to whistled signals if it's been trained.
+A ranger can use the Beast Master rules to issue commands, but even as a non-companion the bird responds to whistled signals if it has been trained.
 Treat reports as visual impressions: number of figures, presence of light, whether anything is moving.

 Give the bird a name and a single clear signal it answers to.
 A whistle, a wrist-flick, a piece of dried meat held up at arm's length.
 Players who train themselves on a one-cue interaction will use the bird more, and the bird will be in more scenes.

-Use blood hawks in flocks.
 One bird is a curiosity.
-Six are a pacing problem for a level 2 party crossing a canyon, and twelve are a real fight if the party can't generate area damage.
-They have Perception +6 with passive 16, so they spot the party before the party spots them.
+Six are a pacing problem for a level 2 party crossing a canyon, and twelve are a real fight if the party cannot generate area damage.
+They have Perception +6 with Passive 16, so they spot the party before the party spots them.
 Open with a high circle, then a dive on the squishiest target.
-A failed Perception check from the marching order means the cleric or wizard takes the first hit at advantage from above (DM ruling).
+A failed Perception check from the marching order means the cleric or wizard takes the first hit at advantage from above.
 After contact, fight in the air.
-Anyone the bird grapples or harasses has to either ready a bow shot or accept that melee attacks are wasted on a target that flies away each turn.
+Anyone the bird harasses has to either ready a bow shot or accept that melee attacks are wasted on a target that flies away each turn.
+Pack Tactics means any hawk with an ally within 5 feet attacks at advantage, so they coordinate the pile-on.

 Roll attack and damage for the whole flock at once with a stack of d20s, and narrate the wave.
 Players feel a hawk attack one at a time as paperwork.
 They feel six at once as weather.